litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

             <div class="annotation">
                 <div class="context">
-                    …instantaneous phase coherence, multiple temporal derivative, or dynamic conditional correlation approach (Glerean, Salmi, Lahnakoski, Jääskeläinen, & Sams,  ; Lindquist et al.,  ; Shine et al.,  ).
+                    …instantaneous phase coherence, multiple temporal derivative, or dynamic conditional correlation approach (Glerean, Salmi, Lahnakoski, Jääskeläinen, &amp; Sams,  ; Lindquist et al.,  ; Shine et al.,  ).

-<mark class="annotated-text">This study used dynamic conditional correlation (DCC) without moving average (Engle,  ; Lindquist et al.,  ), which is based on the multivariate generalized autoregressive conditional heteroscedasticity model (Engle,  ) that can be effective for estimating nonstationary temporal associations when the model of time series is well‐known</mark> (Lebo & Box‐Steffensmeier,  ).
+<mark class="annotated-text">This study used dynamic conditional correlation (DCC) without moving average (Engle,  ; Lindquist et al.,  ), which is based on the multivariate generalized autoregressive conditional heteroscedasticity model (Engle,  ) that can be effective for estimating nonstationary temporal associations when the model of time series is well‐known</mark> (Lebo &amp; Box‐Steffensmeier,  ).
 We used the code implemented by Lindquist et al. ( ) shared in  , which ran on MATLAB R2018b utilizing 120 high‐performance computing SLURM nodes.
 It first performs est…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"